-Then there is the Coumadin--a blood thinner is necessary to keep blood clots from forming in the effected limb.
+Then there is the Coumadin—a blood thinner is necessary to keep blood clots from forming in the affected limb.

 The physical therapist came to the house today to work with me.
 Upon checking my Coumadin level she found it to be very high; so high that she could not put me through my paces, and instructed me not to do any further exercise until the level is re-checked in a day or two.
 The danger of internal bleeding is very high at this point.

 Also, no washing dishes, cutting up vegetables or anything else that might possibly result in a cut.

 So, I am off KP duty.
 My wonderful sister and "nurse maid" left this morning for her home in Western New York, and Charlie was an Air Force officer (and everyone knows officers don't do KP).